 Investing in Young People Through Tech Mentorship

-As a kid, I was pretty good with this stuff, but I still would have killed to have access to a mentor who could guide me and introduce more tools to my toolbox.
-That experience - both what I gained and what I was maybe lacking - shapes how I think about working with young people today.
+As a kid, I was pretty good with this stuff, and had a natural curiosity about how things worked.
+I was fortunate to have several adults in my life who were willing to give me opportunities to learn and grow, and trusted me enough to let me take on real responsibilities even though I was just a kid.
+Those experiences - both what I gained and what I was maybe lacking - shape how I think about working with young people today.

 The Power of Early Opportunities